alevani/ai-promt-shrtnr/README.md

 With the emergence of AI, businesses that relies on heavily trained natural language processing models are flourishing.
 The most used business model seems to be "$ per token used" when sending a prompt to an natural language processing API.

-This tools serves as a middleman dictionnary injection that can be used to reduce the length of your prompt, hence saving you money.
+This tools serves as a middleman dictionnary injection that can be used to reduce the length of your prompt, hence saving money.

 For instance, the following prompt